Prisma Access ZTNA Connector

 Table of Contents

-Describes what the ZTNA Connector is and how it works in
+Describes what the ZTNA Connector is and how it works in Prisma Access.

-Where Can I Use This?
+Where Can I Use This?What Do I Need?

-• Prisma Access (Panorama Managed)
+• Prisma Access (Managed by Panorama)

-• Prisma Access
+• Prisma Access 4.0

-• ZTNA Connector Add-On license
+• ZTNA Connector add-on license

-to your organization's private apps simply and securely.
+The Zero Trust Network Access (ZTNA) Connector lets you connect Prisma Access to your organization's private apps simply and securely.
 ZTNA Connector provides mobile users and users at branch locations access to your private apps using an automated secure tunnel.
-Because the ZTNA Connector sets up the tunnels automatically, you don’t have to manually set up IPSec tunnels and routing to the data center or headquarters locations, public cloud locations, and partner networks where your private apps are located.
+Because the ZTNA Connector sets up the tunnels automatically, you don't have to manually set up IPSec tunnels and routing to the data center or headquarters locations, public cloud locations, and partner networks where your private apps are located.

-location ensuring the best possible latency.
-In addition to scaling bandwidth access up to 1 Gbps per Connector and 10 Gbps per Connector Group.
+The ZTNA Connector VMs you deploy automatically connect to the closest Prisma Access location ensuring the best possible latency, in addition to scaling bandwidth access up to 2 Gbps per Connector and 8 Gbps per Connector Group.

 ZTNA Connector Components

-.
+• Connectors—Connectors are the virtual machines that build tunnels to Prisma Access.
 ZTNA Connector automates tunnel management without you having to specify IPSec and IKE settings.
-You onboard Connectors in VMs, which you onboard in a cloud service (Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure, or in a virtual server (VMware ESXi)
+You onboard Connectors in VMs, which you onboard in a cloud service (Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure, or in a virtual server (VMware ESXi), or in a Kernel-based Virtual Machine (KVM).
+Palo Alto Networks recommends that you deploy the VM in the same subnet as the onboarded application to Prisma Access.
+You can also provide a different subnet, as long as there is a route to the applications from the Connector.

-manages the VM, including providing you with options to upgrade the VM version.
-After installing the ZTNA Connector VM, it discovers the nearest
+After you deploy the Connector VM, Prisma Access manages the VM, including providing you with options to upgrade the VM version.
+After installing the ZTNA Connector VM, it discovers the nearest Prisma Access location and initiates a secure IPSec tunnel to Prisma Access.

 If you want to provide access to specific apps using different connectors, place the connectors in separate groups.

-—The private apps that ZTNA Connector onboards to Prisma Access.
-You can define specific apps to which you want to provide access using FQDN and port
+• Targets—The private apps that ZTNA Connector onboards to Prisma Access.
+You can define specific apps to which you want to provide access using FQDN (FQDN Targets), wildcards (Wildcard Targets), or IP addresses or subnets where the apps are located.
+Or, you can have ZTNA Connector automatically discover apps by pulling them from an IdP connected to CIE.

 Use Cases for ZTNA Connector

-—If you're a network administrator in a large enterprise that has acquired or merged with another organization, two networks might use address ranges that overlap (for example, RFC 1918 private network address space).
+• Overlapped Private Networks—If you're a network administrator in a large enterprise that has acquired or merged with another organization, two networks might use address ranges that overlap (for example, RFC 1918 private network address space).
 To provide access to apps that are hosted in overlapped networks to your users, routing and NAT configuration can become tedious.
 ZTNA Connector simplifies app access in overlapped networks by allowing you to connect to apps using FQDNs, FQDN wildcards, and IP subnets, without you having to configure IP routing.

 ZTNA Connector provides your users secure access to the private apps using ZTNA-Connector Tunnel Terminators (ZTTs).
-ZTNA sets ZTTs up automatically.

-—If your organization is migrating your on-premises apps to the cloud (either migrating your existing on-premises applications using "lift and shift" or developing cloud-native apps), you can host apps in cloud VPCs in AWS, GCP, Azure, or other cloud providers.
+• Data Center to Cloud Migration—If your organization is migrating your on-premises apps to the cloud (either migrating your existing on-premises applications using "lift and shift" or developing cloud-native apps), you can host apps in cloud VPCs in AWS, GCP, Azure, or other cloud providers.
 If you have hundreds or thousands of VPCs, ZTNA Connector can accelerate the process of providing cloud-delivered app access.

-—Some organizations access apps hosted in their business partner’s networks.
+• Access to Applications in Business Partner Networks—Some organizations access apps hosted in their business partner’s networks.
 Using service connections to connect these apps requires manual routing and NAT configuration.
 ZTNA Connector allows you to connect to these apps without performing manual IP routing configuration.

 Supported Use Cases for Service Connections and ZTNA Connector